kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 95: February 25, 2020

+**Today's Progress**: I worked on the Angular application.
+Worked on the Shopping Cart component again and added a ShoppingCart to the db.

+**Thoughts**: I have an idea for a mini project in Angular that I'm gonna do in practice this weekend, it is a Digital Card let's see how this goes.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/2c1df11f2815783dfd97dc10f56c10a806008b31)

+---

 ### Day 94: February 24, 2020

 **Today's Progress**: I worked on the Angular application.
 Worked on the Shopping Cart component and the ShoppingCartService.